|

 Reducing water pollution and carbon emissions from irrigated areas by improving irrigation management and rural livelihoods: case studies from energy intensive pump irrigated areas of Sogd Province, Tajikistan, and Kashkadarya Province, Uzbekistan

-This research is the first major attempt to analyze relationships between the pump irrigation practices, rural livelihoods, and health in Central Asia through transboundary partnerships.
+This research was the first major attempt to analyze relationships between the pump irrigation practices, rural livelihoods, and health in Central Asia through transboundary partnerships.
 It builds on IWMI’s extensive background on irrigation and health issues and applies remote sensing (RS) and geographic information systems (GIS) methodologies developed by IWMI to evaluate irrigation schemes and estimate relevant water indicators.
-The overall project objective is to assess whether improved irrigation management can make rural livelihoods more sustainable and reduce health issues by decreasing water pollution and carbon emissions, using the examples of two intensive energy-use pump irrigated areas of Sogd Province, Tajikistan, and Kashkadarya Province, Uzbekistan.
-The overall objective will be achieved through five specific activities:
+The overall project objective was to assess whether improved irrigation management can make rural livelihoods more sustainable and reduce health issues by decreasing water pollution and carbon emissions, using the examples of two intensive energy-use pump irrigated areas of Sogd Province, Tajikistan, and Kashkadarya Province, Uzbekistan.
+The overall objective was achieved through five specific activities:

-The partnerships and collaboration envisioned within the scope of this project are carefully selected to be appropriate for the complexity of the activities and enhance transboundary institutional collaboration.
+The partnerships and collaboration envisioned within the scope of this project were carefully selected to be appropriate for the complexity of the activities and to enhance transboundary institutional collaboration.
 In essence, the project can be viewed as two projects under a shared goal, as the two case studies are (1) located in different countries and in different river basins, (2) influenced by different sociopolitical circumstances, and (3) affected by different legal and administrative structures.
-The three regional partners involved under the auspices of the lead institution, IWMI, (1) the Tashkent Institute of Irrigation and Melioration under the Ministry of Agriculture and Water Resources of Uzbekistan; (2) the Sogd Water Authority in Tajikistan; and (3) the Institute of Sanitary, Hygiene, and Professional Disease, Department of the Hygiene of Water and Soil, under the Ministry of Health of Uzbekistan.
+Three regional partners are involved under the auspices of the lead institution, IWMI: (1) the Tashkent Institute of Irrigation and Melioration under the Ministry of Agriculture and Water Resources of Uzbekistan; (2) the Sogd Water Authority in Tajikistan; and (3) the Institute of Sanitary, Hygiene, and Professional Disease, Department of the Hygiene of Water and Soil, under the Ministry of Health of Uzbekistan.
 These transboundary partnerships build on and strengthen existing coordination established under two previous projects in PEER Cycles 4 and 5 between the transboundary government agencies.
-The project’s US partners are Dr. James Ayars from the US Department of Agriculture/Agricultural Research Services and Dr. Catherine A. Berry from the University of Nevada, Reno.

 Final Summary of Project Activities

-The project team was able to complete all project activities and outputs despite obstacles faced due to COVID-19 pandemic.
+The project team completed all project activities and outputs despite obstacles faced due to the COVID-19 pandemic.
 The research plan focused on assessing the potential impact of improvements in water-use efficiency and energy-use intensity on downstream water availability and environment It also evaluated whether improved irrigation management could make rural livelihoods more sustainable and reduce health issues by decreasing water pollution and carbon emissions in the two intensive energy-use pump irrigated areas of Sogd Province, Tajikistan and Kashkadarya Province, Uzbekistan.
-It built on the previous achievements of a PEER Cycle 6 project including: (i) a geodatabase for the two study areas containing over 40 thematic maps that was developed; (ii) demonstration of water-saving technologies and assessment of irrigation efficiency for furrow, gated pipe, and drip irrigation schemes in the study area was undertaken; and, (iii) evaluation of water-saving technologies and methods documenting the costs and benefits to the government, farmers, and the society.
+It built on the previous achievements of a PEER Cycle 6 project, including: (1) a geodatabase for the two study areas containing over 40 thematic maps that was developed; (2) demonstration of water-saving technologies and assessment of irrigation efficiency for furrow, gated pipe, and drip irrigation schemes in the study area was undertaken; and, (3) evaluation of water-saving technologies and methods documenting the costs and benefits to the government, farmers, and the society.

 The main workshops engaged policymakers and helped draft policy recommendations on the use of water-saving technologies based on evidence acquired through work on the PEER project.
 The workshops involved relevant members of the governments of Uzbekistan and Tajikistan, as well as other regional stakeholders in the efforts to develop a regional water management strategy and policy framework on water use.
 Special focus was given to innovative methods and strategies in water policy and governance to engage stakeholders in solving complex problems in the Amudarya and Syrdarya river basins.
 In all of the workshops, the organizers presented community findings and proposed specific recommendations to improve management practices and policies.
 The project team has also coordinated with local universities, research organizations, and other parts of civil society to achieve a stronger policy impact.
 The PI and the project team made concerted efforts to engage with local universities, research organization, and other parts of civil society to continuously share project findings and promote their use as evidence bases in other research projects (e.g., student theses, research papers, peer-reviewed publications, etc.) to increase the visibility of project results, data, and evidence and promote their application in practice and policymaking.